ovgu-ailab/lgm2023/ass0.md

 ## General Assignment Notes

-**Please note: These are subject to change.
-This document may be updated.
-How assignment submission works, and whether they need to be submitted at all, will be discussed in the first lecture!**

 - Assignments will generally
 consist of writing code, usually to implement some kind of generative model and to apply it/play around with it a little.
 If something is unclear, or you run